verifalia/verifalia-ruby-sdk/README.md

 #### Data retention

-Verifalia automatically deletes completed email verification jobs according to the data retention policy defined at the account level, which can be eventually overriden at the user level: one can use the [Verifalia clients area](https://verifalia.com/client-area) to configure these settings.
+Verifalia automatically deletes completed email verification jobs according to the data retention policy defined at the account level, which can be eventually overridden at the user level: one can use the [Verifalia clients area](https://verifalia.com/client-area) to configure these settings.

 It is also possible to specify a per-job data retention policy which govern the time to live of a submitted